MEDITATION METHODS

 Use the breathing as a counting measure, and focus on a sequence in the body.
 One breath at each focal point gives us a slow rhythm with enough movement to hold our attention.
 It's practical, it's something slow and peaceful to do.

-Go through your whole body, step by step: feet, knees, hips; shoulders, elbows, hands; bowels, stomach (diaphragm), lower chest, upper chest; neck, face, head; at each step thinking "conscious of my feet i breath in, letting go of my feet i breathe out; conscious of my knees... " etc.
+Go through your whole body, step by step: feet, knees, hips; shoulders, elbows, hands; bowels, stomach (diaphragm), chest; neck, face, head; at each step thinking "conscious of my feet i breath in, letting go of my feet i breathe out; conscious of my knees... " etc.

 Don't worry if your breathing becomes unsteady as you let it go.
 This is just your lower brain allowing your body to adjust to what it needs and wants, instead of being controlled by your routine habits.